Table of Contents

-To help you in this decision, we have broken down the different adoption types in 3 categories: Benefits, cons, and debunked myths.
-There are a lot of sayings about both breeders and shelters.
-For the most part, they’re myths!
-And they should not stop you from adopting from one or the other.
+To help you in this decision, we’ve broken it down into three categories: pro, cons, and debunked myths.
+There are many misconceptions about dog breeders and shelters.
+However, many times, they’re just that – myths, and they should not stop you from adopting from one or the other.

 Adopting From A Shelter

-- The “kill” in “Kill shelters” means they don’t care about the animals
+- Myth: The “kill” in “Kill shelters” means they don’t care about the animals.

-Although there’s a lot of mixed breeds in shelters, that isn’t always the case.
-The Humane Society estimates that about shelters have about 25% of purebred dogs
+Truth: Although there are many mixed breeds in shelters, that isn’t always the case.
+The Humane Society estimates that 25% of dogs in shelters are purebred.

 Shelters will usually charge an adoption fee but have already covered vaccination and neutering.
-On certain dates throughout the year, at pet fairs or Black Friday, some shelters even have a no-adoption-fee adoption day!
+On certain days throughout the year, during pet fairs or adoption events, some shelters will even forgo the fees associated with adopting four-legged best friends.

-Because shelters are populated with dogs of all ages, you can pick the dog that corresponds more to your lifestyle, and it isn’t always a puppy.
+Because shelters are populated with dogs of all ages, you can pick the dog that fits your lifestyle.
+Sometimes, that means having an adult dog instead of a puppy.

-- You can get to know the dog and his behavior
+- You can get to know the dog and its behavior

-Shelters often have areas where you can be with the dog, spend time with him and get to know his behavior and temperament a bit better.
+Shelters often have areas where you can be with the dog, spend time with them and get to know their behavior and temperament.
 It is in the shelter’s interest that you find the perfect fit and don’t bring your pooch back, so they want to make sure you fall in love with your pup before even stepping out of the shelter’s door.

 - You are saving 2 lives (3 if you include yours!)

-By adopting a shelter dog, you are saving his live, plus the life of the next dog who will now have a spot in the shelter.
+By adopting a shelter dog, you are saving their life, plus the life of the next dog who will now have a spot in the shelter.
 Add that to the warmth you now feel in your heart (it’s contagious, and not treatable.
 It’s called being in love, and it will never go away!
 Not with your pup at least!)

-And if you are not interested in dog shows, or don’t care for a specific breed or look, then it might not even be an issue for you!
+If you are not interested in dog shows or don’t care for a specific breed or look, then it will not be an issue.

-- Dogs are only there for massive breeding
+- Myth: Dogs are only there for massive breeding

-Backyard breeders are inexperienced, amateur breeders who have little to no care in the health of his animals.
+Backyard Dog breeders are inexperienced, amateur breeders who have little to no care for the health of their animals.
 They often will want to experience the birth of new puppies but will often lack the experience to actually care for them, leaving them with active puppies wreaking havoc on their property.

-Puppy mills are commercial dog-breeding facilities where the sole purpose is to breed, breed, breed.
+Puppy mills are commercial dog-breeding facilities with the sole purpose of breeding dogs.
 There is a lot of abuse in puppy mills and not all are regulated by the US Department of Agriculture.
 It is reported that less than 3,000 out of over 10,000 are regulated in the US, leaving countless dogs in jeopardy.

 Unfortunately, a lot of pet store pups come from puppy mills, and often lack basic information about the animals they are selling.

-Because they often only focus on one or two specific breeds, they are highly knowledgable about the specifics of that breed and will be able to answer every single one of your question.
+Because they often only focus on one or two specific breeds, they are highly knowledgeable about the specifics of that breed and will be able to answer every single one of your questions.
 You can see the property where the dogs live and how they are cared for, and good breeders will carefully select the parent they want the pup to go live with.

 - You see the puppy’s environment, where he spent his first months of life